-The secret to perfect smoked chicken breast is chicken brine and correct internal temperature.
-Chicken breasts can be one of the most difficult meats to smoke well because it's so darned easy to overcook.
+The secrets to a perfect smoked chicken breast are chicken brine and cooking the breast to the correct internal temperature.
+Chicken breasts can be one of the most difficult meats to smoke well because they're so darned easy to overcook.

 The best way to prevent overcooked chicken breasts is to keep constant watch of the temperature by using a remote cooking thermometer.

 I'm in my living room easy chair right now, and I know that the